 My mom is naturally curious.
-She doesn’t have a lot of so-called formal education, but she has what we call “the figure it out gene”, and I wrote before that she has a PhD in common sense (2019 Update: she lost her decades-long battle with COPD this year).
+She doesn’t have a lot of so-called formal education, but she has what we call “the figure it out gene”, and I wrote before that she has a PhD in common sense (2019 Update: my mom lost her decades-long battle with COPD this year).
 It’s not that she doesn’t appreciate formal education.
 She grew up in a different era in a blue collar family that worked early and often, but she made sure that I was the first person in the family to go to college.
 “When you go to college…” I always remember saying to me when I was young.
 Never “If you go”.
 She instilled in me my love of reading, learning, and traveling, and she encouraged me to explore, take risks and be an early adopter.
 I wouldn’t be who I am today without her.

 My wife is a lot like my grandmother.
 She didn’t listen to anyone’s career advice about who paid the most or who had the best perks, she devoted her career to helping women who were victims of violent crimes.
 She has been paged to the emergency room in the middle of the night more times than I can count, got injured in a courtroom brawl, threatened with being thrown in the back of the paddy wagon by a police officer who didn’t appreciate her staunch advocacy for a victim’s rights at the scene of a crime, and helped survivors and their families deal with evidence and testimony that is truly unspeakable and heartbreaking.
 She could have made more money working at the local mall, and she wouldn’t have had it any other way.